-(3) The Group has engaged Oakridge Financial Management Inc. to assist in submitting returns to the Canadian Revenue Agency.
+- (1) Mr. John Craven received US\$189,000 for his contribution to the successful farm-out of the exploration permits in the Beetaloo Basin, Australia in 2014. - (2) Mr. Maxim Mayorets was appointed as a non-executive director on 10 December 2014. - (3) Mr. Igor Akhmerov and Mr. David Harris resigned as non-executive directors on 10 December 2014. - (4) The Group has engaged Oakridge Financial Management Inc. to assist in submitting returns to the Canadian Revenue Agency.
 Mr. Greg Smith, a current director of Falcon, is the sole shareholder in Oakridge Financial Management Inc..
-The Group has incurred costs of approximately CDN\$1,000 to Oakridge Financial Management Inc. during the year ended 31 December 2013.
+The Group has incurred costs of approximately CDN\$1,060 to Oakridge Financial Management Inc. during the year ended 31 December 2014.